square/dagger/examples/android-activity-graphs/README.md

 potential for other useful scopes that can be used.
 For example, having a dedicated object graph for the current user session is a great way to manage data that is tied to the currently logged-in user.

+_Note: The app does not actually do anything when it is run.
+It is only to show how you can structure Dagger within an Android app_